fdel15/whiteboardingWednesdays/README.md

 **Prep-work:**
   - Define any relative terms
-    - ex: What is a Hash Table?
+    - Ex: What is a Hash Table?
     - Try breaking it down into terms that you understand using the [Feynman Technique](https://github.com/fdel15/whiteboardingWednesdays/blob/master/feyman_technique.md)

 ```